GitSquared/edex-ui/README.md

 ## Screenshots
 ![Pre-release screenshot](https://github.com/GitSquared/edex-ui/raw/master/media/screenshot_default.png)

-_(htop running on eDEX-UI v0.9.0 with the default keyboard and theme)_
+_(neofetch on eDEX-UI v1.0.0-rc1 with the french keyboard and default "tron" theme)_

 ## Q&A
 #### What OS can this thing run on?